newjersey/navigator.business.nj.gov/content/src/fundings/technology-business-tax.md

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }

-Business gain the ability to sell NOL and unused R&D tax credits for up to 80% of their value up to a total amount of $20M.
+Business have the ability to sell NOL and unused R&D tax credits for up to 80% of their value up to a total amount of $20M.

 :::